reinert/requestor/README.md

     // We are reaching another endpoint sending a password to get an updated token request.getSession().req("/api/token")
             .payload("my-password")
-            .post(String.class)
+            .skip(Process.AUTH_REQUEST) // Skip this auth so we don't stuck in an infinite loop .post(String.class)
             .onSuccess(token -> {
                  // After receiving the updated token, we set it into the request and send it